-When you have diabetes and your health practitioner wants to determine if you are producing enough of your own insulin or if it is time to supplement oral medication with insulin injections or an insulin pump; when your health practitioner suspects that you have insulin resistance or your diabetes has been incorrectly classified; when you have documented hypoglycemia and your health practitioner is investigating causes.
+When you have diabetes and your health practitioner wants to determine if you are producing enough of your own insulin or there is an absolute need for insulin injections or an insulin pump; when your health practitioner suspects that you have insulin resistance or your diabetes has been incorrectly classified; when you have documented hypoglycemia and your health practitioner is investigating causes.

-In particular, C-peptide testing can be used to help evaluate the production of insulin made by the body (endogenous) and to help differentiate it from insulin that is not produced by the body but is taken in as diabetic medication (exogenous) and so does not generate C-peptide.
-This test may be done in conjunction with an insulin test.
+In particular, C-peptide testing can be used to help evaluate the production of insulin made by the body (endogenous) and to help differentiate it from insulin taken in as diabetic medication (exogenous) which not generate C-peptide.
+This test may be done in conjunction with an insulin test or a glucose test.

-The following are some purposes of C-peptide testing:
+The following are some uses of C-peptide testing:

-- Rarely, when someone has had his pancreas removed or has had pancreas islet cell transplants, intended to restore the ability to make insulin, C-peptide levels may be used to verify the effectiveness of treatment and continued success of the procedure.
+- When you have had your pancreas removed or have had pancreas islet cell transplants, intended to restore the ability to make insulin, C-peptide levels may be used to verify the effectiveness of treatment and continued success of the procedure.

 When is it ordered?

 C-peptide levels may be ordered when there is documented acute or recurring low blood glucose (hypoglycemia) and/or excess insulin is suspected.
 C-peptide tests help distinguish the body's own insulin from outside sources of insulin.
 Symptoms of hypoglycemia include:

 - In severe cases, seizures and loss of consciousness

 However, many of these symptoms can occur with other conditions as well.

 A C-peptide test may be ordered periodically when you have been diagnosed with an insulinoma to monitor the effectiveness of treatment and to detect tumor recurrence.